-He has worked on a range of areas associated with business and politics, including long-running tribunals into payments to politicians and Ireland’s awarding of its first ever mobile phone licence to a private operator, as well as controversies concerning company and personal tax avoidance and evasion, and business scandals generally.
+He has worked on a range of areas associated with business and politics, including long-running tribunals into payments to politicians and Ireland’s awarding of its first-ever mobile phone license to a private operator, as well as controversies concerning the company and personal tax avoidance and evasion, and business scandals generally.

 His story about payments to an incumbent Irish Taoiseach, or Prime Minister, in 2006, caused a political crisis and led to a landmark Supreme Court judgment in 2009 recognizing the right of journalists to protect their sources.

 More recently, he worked as legal affairs correspondent.